Balochistan Govt To Establish Video Library In Jails - UrduPoint

 Balochistan Govt To Establish Video Library In Jails

-ISLAMABAD, (UrduPoint / Pakistan Point News - 18th Jan, 2021 ) :Balochistan government has taking steps to establish video library in jails under the prison reforms to provide best learning facility to the inmates giving them an opportunity for being a productive citizens.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Jan, 2021 ) :Balochistan government has been taking steps to establish video library in jails under the prison reforms to provide best learning facility to the inmates giving them an opportunity for being a productive citizens.

 Talking to APP, an official of Balochistan government said health facilities, skill development, religious and formal education as well as better food would be provided to the inmates in all the prisons of the province under the reform program.